 There are a lot of stuff, concepts, and miscellaneous things that have an outsize impact on my daily life.
 Here’s that list.

-MiniFlux is a really lean, simple, and free RSS reader.
-I run it self-hosted on the same server as this website.
-Check out MiniFlux here.
+Feedbro is a really lean, simple, and free RSS reader.
+You can run it as a simple browser extension.
+Check out Feedbro here.

 Bookmarking – Pinboard